Quentinrezzo/Final-Project-Formula1/PROPOSAL.md

 The aim of this project is to apply data science and machine learning techniques to analyze how historical performance influences race outcomes and to build a model capable of forecasting an entire future season.
 This project will follow an N‑1 logic: all predictions for a target season (e.g., 2026) must rely only on seasons strictly before it (up to 2025).

-Using this framework, the model will estimate the probability that drivers will finish in the Top 10, Top 3, or win each race of the upcoming season.
+Using this framework, the model will estimate the probability that drivers will finish in the Top-10, Top-3, or win each race of the upcoming season.
 The motivation is to understand the relative importance of different performance indicators and to evaluate whether a data-driven model can anticipate race results before they occur.

 # Planned approach and technologies
 I will use the **Kaggle Formula 1 Race Data** dataset, which provides detailed information on races, drivers, constructors, circuits, qualifying sessions, sprint events, and results.